 Not Just Another Day at the Beach

-To support Maui Youth and Family Services’ after-school program and provide a unique opportunity for students, the team at Hawaiian Paddle Sports donated their time and equipment to provide an epic afternoon of surfing, canoe surfing and stand up paddle boarding at Ukumehame Beach Park.
+To support Maui Youth and Family Services’ after-school program and provide a unique opportunity for students, the team at Hawaiian Paddle Sports, Maui Kayak Adventures, and Hawaii Mermaid Adventures donated their time and equipment to provide an epic afternoon of surfing, canoe surfing, mermaid swim lessons, and stand up paddle boarding at Launiupoko Beach Park.

-Guides from Hawaiian Paddle Sports taught the kids how to surf, SUP, and some were even able to catch waves in a surfing canoe.
-These types of activities not only help build self-confidence and teamwork, but also introduce kids to activities that can positively influence their lives.
+Guides from Hawaiian Paddle Sports taught the kids how to surf, SUP, and catch waves in a surfing canoe.
+Some even donned mermaid tails and tried mermaid swimming!
+These types of activities not only help build self-confidence and teamwork but also introduce kids to activities that can positively influence their lives.
 The day was full of laughter and smiles, and one stoked youth said that catching his first wave “felt like flying”.
-Another youth said that he enjoyed the day so much because “…it might be a once-in-a-lifetime event for me.
-I have never had the chance to do these kinds of activities before.”
-Overall, a total of 22 Maui youth participated in the event.
+Overall, a total of 15 Maui youth participated in the event.

 Having Fun and Teaching “Kuleana”